 Water Purification Methods

-All of the different water filters on the market use one or more water purification methods.
+All of the different water filters on the market use one or more water filtration and/or water purification methods.

-The following is a summary (in non-technical language) of the most common technologies used.
+The following is a summary (in non-techy language) of the most common technologies used for water purification.

 While this process is effective at reducing an array of water contaminants, especially fluoride, it does not remove all chlorine and chlorine by-products as well as volatile organic chemicals (VOCs), pharmaceuticals and a wide array of man-made chemicals.

-In addition, like distillation, the process removes naturally occurring minerals in the water that are essential to health, such as calcium and magnesium.
+In addition, the process removes naturally occurring minerals in the water that are essential to health, such as calcium and magnesium.

 From my personal and professional experience, I believe drinking de-mineralized water is unhealthy.
 For this reason, I do not recommend water filters that use reverse osmosis or distillation as a water purification method.